 Williams says he is a bit concerned that any one of those folks whose phones he profiled might now be upset and want to seek some sort of retribution.

-local, kevin quinn
+technology news, kevin quinn